 PRDOH will implement construction methods that emphasize quality and durability.
-All electrical power system enhancements will be designed to incorporate principles of sustainability, including energy efficiency, resilience, and mitigation against the impact of future natural disasters

-Green Building Standards means that PRDOH will require that applicable construction meets an industry-recognized standard that has achieved certification under at least one of the following programs: (i) ENERGY STAR (Certified Homes or Multifamily High-Rise), (ii) Enterprise Green Communities, (iii) LEED (New Construction, Homes, Midrise, Existing Buildings Operations, and Maintenance, or Neighborhood Development), (iv) ICC-700 National Green Building Standard, (v) EPA Indoor AirPlus (ENERGY STAR a prerequisite), (vi) the "Permiso Verde," or (vii) any other equivalent comprehensive green building program acceptable to HUD.
+All electrical power system enhancements will be designed to incorporate principles of sustainability, including energy efficiency, resilience, and mitigation against the impact of future natural disasters one of the following programs: (i) ENERGY STAR (Certified Homes or Multifamily High-Rise), (ii) Enterprise Green Communities, (iii) LEED (New Construction, Homes, Midrise, Existing Buildings Operations, and Maintenance, or Neighborhood Development), (iv) ICC-700 National Green Building Standard, (v) EPA Indoor AirPlus (ENERGY STAR a prerequisite), (vi) the "Permiso Verde," or (vii) any other equivalent comprehensive green building program acceptable to HUD.
 PRDOH will identify which Green Building Standard will be used in the program policies and procedures, as per HUD requirements.